 The Best Places for Expats to Live in the Caribbean

-More and more American expats are moving to the Caribbean due to its tranquil lifestyle options, world-class beaches, stunning scenery, political stability, and proximity to the US as well as other popular destinations like Mexico and countries in South America.
+More and more American expats are moving to the Caribbean due to its tranquil lifestyle, world-class beaches, stunning scenery, political stability, and proximity to the US.
+US expats also consider Latin American countries like Mexico and Costa Rica for similar reasons.

 Caribbean countries are very popular for American expats looking for a second passport.
-St. Kitts and Nevis passport, for example, offers visa-free travel to over 140 countries globally, as do the passports of other Caribbean countries, like Dominica and Antigua and Barbuda.
-All of these passports include visa-free access throughout the EU Schengen Area.
+For example, the St. Kitts and Nevis passport offers visa-free travel to over 150 countries globally, and the passports of other Caribbean countries, like St. Lucia and Antigua and Barbuda, also provide substantial visa-free access.
+All these passports include visa-free access throughout the EU’s Schengen Area without having to secure a tourist visa.

-Thanks to Caribbean citizenship-by-investment programs, many investors can now permanently settle in the Caribbean.
-Dominica has consistently been rated as the best place to live as a US expat.
+Many investors can permanently settle in the Caribbean thanks to Caribbean citizenship by investment (CBI) programs.
+With the highest score on the CBI Index for 2022, Dominica has consistently been rated as the best place to live as a US expat.
 Here’s why:

 Why live in Dominica?